mathjax/MathJax/docs/html/_sources/mathml.txt

 MathML in HTML pages
 ====================

-For MathML that is handled via the pre-processor, you should not use the named MathML entities, but rather use the numeric entities like ``&#x221A;`` or unicode characters embedded in the page itself.
+For MathML that is handled via the preprocessor, you should not use the named MathML entities, but rather use the numeric entities like ``&#x221A;`` or unicode characters embedded in the page itself.
 The reason is that entities are replaced by the browser before MathJax